Mechanics of incompatible asymmetric grain boundary migration: Introduction

 Modeling approaches to study boundary-mediated plasticity include such atomistic methods as density functional theory \cite{suhane2022solute}, transition state theory \cite{song2023driving} and nudged elastic band \cite{rajabzadeh2013elementary,combe2016disconnections,joshi2025energetics}, molecular dynamics \cite{olmsted2009survey,rohrer2023grain}, phase field crystal \cite{xiao2025controlling,skogvoll2022hydrodynamic}, and coarse-grained atomistics such as Gaussian Phase Packet \cite{spinola2024finitetemperature}.
 Atomistic simulations are reliable and repeatable (despite sometimes exhibiting significant potential dependence \cite{waters2023automated}), and are often the tool of choice for studying grain boundary phenomena.
 Methods at this resolution are nevertheless limited to varying degree to atomistic time and length scales.
 Moreover, aside from time and lengthscale limitations, atomistic methods cannot consider decoupled mechanical behavior, making it difficult to directly connect complex atomistic simulations to reduced-order mechanical models (such as plasticity or curvature-driven flow).

 Mesoscale phase field methods offer an alternative perspective: mechanisms are introduced explicitly, allowing migration to be decomposed into distinct thermodynamic and mechanical contributions.
 While this limits the accessible physics, it provides interpretability and makes phase field particularly suited to isolating the mechanical origins of complex behaviors such as mobility asymmetry.

-However, recent developments in the mechanics of boundary mediated plasticity have yet to be fully accounted for in phase field models, particularly regarding the inclusion of grain boundary shear coupling matrices, the resulting eigenstrain, and the corresponding driving force.
-Additional development is needed to properly model boundary-mediated plasticity at the mesoscale.
+The key link between the atomistic boundary migration mechanism and macroscale plasticity is the shear coupling factor $\beta$, originally defined by \cite{read1950dislocation} as the ratio between disconnection Burgers vector and step height, and later popularized and calculated for a wide range of boundaries \cite{cahn2006coupling}.
+Originally $\beta$ was known to be enumerable for any rational symmetric boundary, and was more recently shown to be enumerable for any rational boundary as well \cite{admal2022interface}.
+The transformation mechanisms corresponding to the different enumerations of $\beta$ for a given boundary are known as the shear coupling modes.
+Of the countably infinite number of modes available to any rational boundary, usually only one or two are realized \cite{chen2020grain}, though the exact mechanism by which a mode is selected remains an open question.